MatetlotDev/Noir-Artiste-Homepage/README.md

 The landing page has been found on the official website of [Noir Artist](https://noir-artist.com/).

-I have just re-create the homepage.
+I have just re-create the homepage without the 3D visit at the end.